Back to Blog

 THE REAL TALK ON NORDICTRACK

-I've been running on treadmills for over a decade — from the basic $500 ones at ActiveSG to the $8,000 beasts at premium gyms.
+I've been running on treadmills for over a decade — from the basic ones at ActiveSG to the heavy-duty machines at premium gyms.
 When my condo gym's ancient Technogym finally died during circuit breaker, I decided to bite the bullet and get serious about a home setup.

-After three months of testing (and one very patient wife), here's everything you need to know about whether these premium treadmills make sense in Singapore.
+After three months of testing (and one very patient wife), here's everything you need to know about whether these premium treadmills make sense in Singapore — and what you should buy alongside or instead.

 NORDICTRACK MODELS BREAKDOWN